Color Contrast Checker

 Building Accessible Color Systems

-Design systems should include pre-tested accessible color combinations to ensure consistency across products.
+Design systems should include pre-tested accessible color combinations to keep things consistent across products.

 - Document passing combinations for developers